vinhkhuc/kaggle-sentiment-popcorn/README.md

 ### How to run ###
 * The data should be put into the directory [data](https://github.com/vinhkhuc/kaggle-sentiment-popcorn/tree/master/data).

-* The code uses numpy, pandas, Theano and passage.
+* The code requires numpy, pandas, Theano and passage.
 They can be installed by running:
 ```
 sudo pip install -r requirements.txt
 ```